What Makes A Stock Go Up & Down? Understanding Market Volatility & Investor Emotions

 When investors are greedy, they tend to buy more, which drives the price of stocks up, up, and up.
 However, when investors are fearful, they sell, and sell quickly, which causes the price of stocks to drop.

-Fear, on the other hand, can cause you to sell too soon, or to resist investing when the opportunity arises.
-There are ways to ensure that both fear and greed don’t impact your investments, but the first step is being aware that, for other investors, they often do.
+Fear, on the other hand, can cause you to sell too soon or to resist investing when the opportunity arises.
+There are ways to ensure that both fear and greed don't impact your investments, but the first step is being aware that, for other investors, they often do.

 Take Advantage of a Volatile Market with Rule #1 Strategies

-Stocks going down isn’t always a bad thing.
-In fact, a stock market drop is what we Rule #1 investors wait patiently for to happen.
+Stocks going down isn't always a bad thing.
+In fact, a stock market drop is what we Rule #1 investors wait patiently to happen.

 When others are selling because of fear, you can pick up wonderful companies at incredibly low prices.
+This is especially true when the beta value is high, indicating a stock is more sensitive to market movements and may present higher risk but also higher reward.

-This is possible if you learn how to not let your emotions impact your investments.
+This is possible if you learn how not to let your emotions impact your investments.
 Instead, you can use the 4 Ms and the Big 5 Numbers—these are metrics I use to evaluate whether companies are worthy of my investment and determine the right price to buy them at.

 With this knowledge, you can confidently invest when prices are dropping and sell when prices are rising to gain incredible returns.